-Assuming your application form made its mark with the Unilever recruiters (and, for those applying to the finance management programme, that your online assessment was successful) the next step in the hiring process for its summer internships, industrial placements and spring insight programmes is the video interview.
+Assuming your application form made its mark with the Unilever recruiters (and, for those applying to the finance programme, that your online assessment was successful) the next step in the hiring process for its 12-week summer internships, 12-month industrial placements and two- or three-day spring placments is the video interview.
 A video interview is often students’ least favourite part of any recruitment process, but there are some basic things you can do to impress:

 - Get the practical elements right.